 - One of the recurring villains in Foofur is Pepe, the pet chihuahua of Mrs. Escrow who is always trying to exposed the gang of stray dogs and a cat who live in her unsold house.
 Another character who is a pet is Burt, a high class dog and Foofur's rival for his Love Interest Dolly.

-- In Figaro short Bath Day, Minnie Mouse's pampered kitten Figaro gets into a "fight" with a scruffy alley cat.
+- In Figaro short Bath Day, Minnie Mouse's pampered kitten Figaro gets into a one-sided "fight" with a scruffy alley cat.